Generational justice: youth activists in Canada look to Germany for proof that climate lawsuits work | CBC News

 Just a few weeks after the federal government's success in court, Ontario tried and failed to strike the Mathur et al lawsuit.

-"Our clients decided to take Premier Ford to court over this because the Ford government did something that that few governments have done in light of the scientific consensus on climate change," lawyer Fraser Thomson told CBC News.
+"Our clients decided to take Premier Ford to court over this because the Ford government did something that few governments have done in light of the scientific consensus on climate change," lawyer Fraser Thomson told CBC News.
 "They have chosen to weaken our targets, to go backwards."

 Ontario's move to roll back targets in 2018 left the provincial government with a vulnerability its federal counterpart doesn't share.
 Though the province argued that the case took the court "well beyond its institutional capacity," Superior Court Justice Carole J. Brown saw it differently.